It was back in 2016 when Amanda Spielman was appointed as Sir Michael Wilshaw’s successor as Ofsted’s Chief Inspector.

-Amanda Spielman, Ofsted’s Chief Inspector didn’t like the inspection model she inherited.
-She thought that it was too narrow, overly focused on test and exam results, and as a result, it intensified the workload of schools leaders and classroom teachers.
-Her vision is to shift the focus from performance data to the substance of education in schools.
-She’d like the rewards to go to those who are ambitious for their students, rather than the ones who are good at jumping through hoops.
+Back then, she wasn’t impressed by the inspection model on offer.
+She thought it was too narrow, overly focused on test and exam results, and as a result, it intensified the workload of schools leaders and classroom teachers.
+Instead, her vision was to shift the focus from performance data to the substance of education in schools.

-In May this year, Spielman announced a new inspection framework which will not only alter the emphasis from data to substance, but also raise the profile of SEND provision to reflect the 2014 Children and Families Act.
+Spielman was also keen to raise the profile of SEND provision to reflect the 2014 Children and Families Act.
 The Act secured the presumption of the availability of mainstream education for children and young people with SEND – schools are legally obliged to ensure that education is inclusive.
-Further, the new framework came to life in a storm of criticism.
-Earlier this month, the NAO reported that many children with SEND just don’t get the high-quality support they need.